Early Years Foundation Stage

 Mark Making and Writing

 Writing opportunities will be inspired by our interests.
-We will be learning to write for pleasure and understand that writing is for a purpose and has meaning.
+We will be learning to write for pleasure and understand that writing is for a purpose and that text has meaning.
 Our early writing skills will be developed through purposeful mark making.
-Through shared, guided and independent writing opportunities, we will build our writing stamina and listen for the first, final and middle sounds in each word as we progress to sentence writing. .
+Through shared, guided and independent writing opportunities, we will build our writing stamina and listen for the first, final and middle sounds in each word as we progress to sentence writing.
 We will learn to segment words into the pure sounds to write the word down.
 We will explore writing for different purposes such as labels, captions and lists.

 Understanding the World